jpzk/ea-sandbox/metamodeling/constraint_metamodel_experiments/README.md

-# Constraint SVC metamodel experiments
+# Naive constraint SVC metamodel experiments

 15+100 EA with tangent constraint on sphere function, best fitness is minimum.
 A local SVC metamodel is used to approximate the tangent constraint.
 These experiments only use the default (sklearn-svc) C and gamma values for the SVC parameterization.
+Therefore no cross-validation is used.
+Furthermore there's no scaling applied to training/test data.
 In the following different metamodel integration approaches have been tested.

 ## Experiment A